Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 Best Beaches In The Mediterranean - Banje Beach, Croatia

-Don’t miss on beautiful beaches and crystal-clear sea in this region and discover smaller neighboring towns on your way from one larger destination to another.
-Dubrovnik has an airport, so you can travel back home without going back to Zagreb.
+Don’t miss out on this walled city, its beautiful beaches, and crystal-clear sea in this region, and discover smaller neighboring towns on your way from one larger destination to another.
+Dubrovnik has an airport, so you can fly back home without going through Zagreb.

-In short, this is what your 14 day Croatia itinerary could look like:
+In short, this is what your 14-day Croatia travel itinerary could look like:

-Croatia is the most known for its coastal cities and the Adriatic Sea, but you could spend 2 weeks in Croatia and many valuable things in other areas as well.
-This area of Croatia has a geographical variety and ranges from plains and hills to the Dinarid mountains.
-The main characteristic of its geology is karst which is good news for those that enjoy cave tourism and speleology.
+This area of Croatia has a wide range of terrain, from plains and hills to the Dinaric Mountains.
+The main characteristic of its geology is karst, which is good news for those who enjoy cave tourism and speleology.

 This alternative summary of your 2 weeks in Croatia can look something like this: